dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-guidance/dotnet-guidance-error-model.md

 ## ResourceInfo

 Provides information relating to an accessed resource.
-Provides three properties `ResourceType` (type of the resource being access e.g. "Azure service bus"), `ResourceName` (The name of the resource e.g. "my-configured-service-bus"), `Owner` (the owner of the resource e.g. "subscriptionowner@dapr.io"), and `Description` (further information on the resource relating to the error e.g. "missing permissions to use this resource").
+Provides three properties `ResourceType` (type of the resource being access e.g. "Azure service bus"), `ResourceName` (the name of the resource e.g. "my-configured-service-bus"), `Owner` (the owner of the resource e.g. "subscriptionowner@dapr.io"), and `Description` (further information on the resource relating to the error, e.g. "missing permissions to use this resource").

 ## Unknown

 Returned when the detail type url cannot be mapped to the correct `DaprExtendedErrorDetail` implementation.
-Provides one property `TypeUrl` (the type url that could not be parsed e.g. "type.googleapis.com/Google.rpc.UnrecognizedType").
+Provides one property `TypeUrl` (the type url that could not be parsed, e.g. "type.googleapis.com/Google.rpc.UnrecognizedType").